-ENTREPRENEURSHIP AND BUSINESS MANAGEMENT (0803)
+ENTREPRENEURSHIP AND BUSINESS MANAGEMENT (0803) Grades 10, 11, 12 0.5 credit 1 semester

-1 comester

 Do you want to own your own business someday?
 Are you going to pursue a career in business?
 Then come behind the scenes of business operations and learn entrepreneurship, human resources, financial management, communications, marketing, ecommerce, and global integration.
 The purpose of this course is to provide the student with an understanding of business from the entrepreneur's point of view.
-Substantial time is spent investigating how an idea is developed into a business and how that business is created and managed through the use of technology, partnerships with businesses, and hands-on activities.
+Substantial time is spent investigating how an idea is developed into a business and how that business is created and managed using technology, partnerships with businesses, and hands-on activities.
 This course will lay the foundation and provide the skills necessary to pursue higher education and careers in business management & administration, finance, marketing, education & training, government & public administration, hospitality & tourism, human services, law, public safety, corrections and security.